warden-protocol/wardenprotocol/docs/docs/operate-a-node/introduction.md

 :::

 :::tip
-If you're [building an Omnichain Application](/build-an-oapp/introduction) and wish to run a node locally for testing purposes, check this guide: [Run a Keychain from CLI](/build-an-oapp/test/run-a-keychain-from-cli).
+If you're [building an Omnichain Application](/build-an-oapp/introduction) and wish to run a node locally for testing purposes, check this guide: [Run a local chain](/build-an-oapp/test/run-a-local-chain).
 :::